Washington State LCB Enforcement Officer 2 in Washington

 The Washington State Liquor and Cannabis Board (WSLCB) is accepting applications for permanent LCB Enforcement Officer 2's (LEO2).
-The Enforcement and Education Division is headquartered in Olympia and has five regional offices in Tacoma, Tukwila, Mount Vernon, Pasco and Spokane.
+The Enforcement and Education Division is headquartered in Olympia and has four regional offices in Tacoma, Federal Way, Mount Vernon, and Spokane.

 The LEO2's work with over 13,000 liquor licensees and their employees by providing education and counseling on liquor licensing laws and regulations.
 LCB Enforcement Officers inspect premises, investigate complaints, and conduct compliance checks.
 At times they may take administrative and criminal action against licensees, employees, and the public who violate state liquor laws.

 The mission of the Enforcement and Education division is to protect and serve the public by ensuring legal acquisition and responsible use of alcohol and tobacco.
 The division's employees carry out their duties with the highest standards of personal and professional ethics based on honesty, integrity and trust.
 Every individual who comes in contact with a division employee is to be treated with the highest level of courtesy and respect.

 Under a limited law enforcement commission, our LCB Enforcement Officers enforce state liquor, tobacco and cannabis laws and regulations through citations, arrests, and administrative actions applicable to retailers, non-retailers, liquor, tobacco and cannabis employees, and underage violators within an assigned geographic area.
 The area may include about 250 or more liquor licensed businesses and about 150 or more tobacco licensees.
 Acts independently and exercises broad discretionary authority in criminal and administrative law enforcement.

 Responsibilities include, but are not limited to the following: